digiz3d/Osuwis/README.md

 ImageMagick 7 or later to produce the multi-size icon that will be included in the software.

 ## Instructions
-Edit the makefile to fits your need and execute something like `C:\mingw64\bin\mingw32-make.exe -f makefile`
+Edit the makefile to fit your needs and execute something like `C:\mingw64\bin\mingw32-make.exe -f makefile`